Guide to Shared Branch Credit Unions

 Deposits and Withdrawals

 Credit union members can deposit funds to their accounts and make withdrawals through a shared branch credit union.
 That’s convenient if you need to deposit cash or withdraw money from your accounts.
 You may also choose to make deposits in-person if you’re concerned about mobile deposit processing times.
-(And if you’re wondering, “Is mobile deposit safe?”, the answer is yes.)
+(And if you’re wondering about whether mobile deposits are safe, the answer is typically yes.)

 Transfer Money Between Accounts